Holiday Financial Help for Military Families

 It is not easy for a military family to ask for financial assistance.
 If you find yourself or a family you know in need this holiday season, here is a list of resources we share with military families.
 Remember to check the eligibility requirements.
 Some organizations may have funding to provide assistance to a broad definition of military family; others may only have funds for deployed military families, wounded, ill, or injured military families, or veterans.

 Here are some examples of what may be available:

 USO – Contact your local USO and inquire about their holiday programs.
 Some offer free meals, entertainment, and toys to military families.
-Holiday festivities may include breakfast with Santa, Christmas dinner, holiday food baskets, toy drives, food pantries, and more.
+Holiday festivities may include Thanksgiving dinner, breakfast with Santa, Christmas dinner, holiday food baskets, toy drives, food pantries, and more.

 Toys for Tots – Since 1947 the U.S. Marine Corps Reserve program has distributed more than 452 million toys to more than 209 million children.
 This program is open to all children in the community, including military kids.
 Families can select their state from the "Request A Toy" tab to learn about how to sign up for the program.

 Veterans’ Service Organizations – Many Veterans’ Service Organizations (VFW, American Legion, etc.) provide a wide variety of holiday support to service members, veterans, and their families.
 Programs vary, but may include holiday meals, food pantries, gift card distribution, and fellowship.

 Installation Support – Holiday support at local installations also varies, but may include food baskets, holiday meals, toy donation, fellowship, or entertainment.
 Contact the family center at your nearest installation and ask about the support provided this year.